Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Kirrawee was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Kirrawee was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

 Kirrawee had a cultural diversity index above average, with 22.8% of its population born overseas and 16.9% speaking a language other than English at home.
-Christianity was the predominant religion in Kirrawee, comprising 57.8% of the population, compared to None% across Greater Sydney.
+Christianity was the predominant religion in Kirrawee, accounting for 57.8% of the population, compared to None% across Greater Sydney.
 The top three ancestry groups were English (27.6%), Australian (25.3%), and Irish (8.8%).

 Frequently Asked Questions - Diversity